kbuchacz/scaffolding/README.md

-#AngularJS scaffolding fir RealSkill with e2e
+#AngularJS scaffolding for RealSkill with e2e tests

 You can quickly create angular tasks by cloning the scaffolding repo.
 You don't have to bother with karma/coverage/reporters/gruntfile/npm configuration.